Days of domination of Lin Dan and Lee Chong over: Srikanth

 He said match against compatriot H S Prannoy in the French Open was also a tough one.

-"I was really thinking of playing well because I played a great match against him (Viktor) in Japan Open but I lost with by just two-three points.
+"I was really thinking to play well because I played a great match against him (Viktor) in Japan Open but I lost with by just two-three points.
 I didn't want that to happen.
 I wanted to do better and luckily I was able to do it.
-I am happy with the way I played that quarterfinal match.
-He has been in a great form.
-That win gave me a lot of confidence.
+I am happy with the way I played that quarter final match.
+He has been in a great form and that win gave me a lot of confidence," Srikanth said.